 According to the Annual Global Retirement Index for 2018, here are the top five places to retire as a senior:

 These countries were selected based on a number of factors.
 These include the cost of living, senior discounts, entertainment for seniors, healthcare, climate, and the ability to get a visa as an international visitor.
 You will notice that each of these countries is included on the cheapest places to live in the world.
-By being affordable these locations earn their place on this list as well.
+These locations earned places on our list thanks to their affordability.

 A few tips to help you find the best place to live—start by renting a home before you settle into a city.
 Also, request information about benefits and discounts for your age to see what is available.
 You might be surprised to find that seniors can receive more benefits in other countries than you do here in your home state.